- Search The Registry

 - My Account

-*On this date, in 1877, we mark the birth of Garrett Augustus Morgan.
-He was an African American businessman and inventor.
+*On this date, in 1877, we mark the birth of Garrett Morgan.
+He was a Black businessman and inventor.

-The son of former slaves, Garrett Morgan was born in Paris, Kentucky, his early childhood was spent attending school and working on the family farm.
-In 1895, Morgan moved to Cleveland, where he went to work as a sewing machine repair man for a clothing manufacturer; he opened his own shop in 1907.
+The son of former slaves, Garrett Augustus Morgan, was born in Paris, Kentucky; his early childhood was spent attending school and working on the family farm.
+In 1895, Morgan moved to Cleveland, where he went to work as a sewing machine repair man for a clothing manufacturer; he opened his shop in 1907.
 The company turned out coats, suits, and dresses, all sewn with equipment that Morgan himself had made.
 In 1920, Morgan moved into the newspaper business establishing the Cleveland Call.

 Black Leaders of the Nineteenth Century.